Did you know that thanks to the latest developments in medical genetic engineering, some genetic diseases are treatable?

-Various genetic blood diseases were successfully cured with CRISPR for the first time in 2019.
-Although the technology is now available, each genetic disorder must be considered separately and further research is needed before a therapy for laminopathies is possible.
+Although the technology is now available, each genetic disorder must be considered separately and more research is needed before therapy for laminopathies is possible.

-The research interest in laminopathies is not particularly great, but is growing due to the great commitment of affected families and the new technical possibilities.
-Among other things, a research project is currently underway in Paris, under the direction of Gisèle Bonne, to better understand the disease and its symptoms.
+Research interest in laminopathies is not particularly high, but is growing due to the great commitment of affected families and associations and also thanks to new technical possibilities.

-At the Max Delbrück Center in Berlin, an institute of the Helmholtz Association and the Charité, Prof. Dr. Simone Spuler and her team have been working for a long time on the development of possible therapies for muscle diseases.
-Now, the institute plans to start researching a therapy for genetic defects on the LMNA gene from 2021, in order to be able to have a positive effect on the course of the diseases.
-This is great for Maje!
+At the Max Delbrück Center in Berlin, an institute of the Helmholtz Association and the Charité, Prof. Dr. Simone Spuler and her team have been working for a long time on the development of potential therapies for muscle diseases.
+The MDC is currently the greatest hope in Germany for a gene therapy for people with muscle diseases.

 The results could give hope to many affected people to stop the disease!